buntine/p-prime-prime/CONTENT.md

 Well, I don't know about you, but I'm sold.

 You'll notice that we've skipped on the I/O instructions that exist in most dialects of Brainfuck.
 This is because the theoretical nature of P″ means that practical things like input and output would serve no purpose - we are only interested in the effect of the instructions upon the machine state (memory cells).
-But if you were to build a P″ interpreter (and I encourage you to do so!) then you could implement I/O exactly as Brainfuck does.
+But if you were to build a P″ interpreter - and I encourage you to do so - then you could implement I/O exactly as Brainfuck does.

 So, next time you're talking to someone who brings up Brainfuck, you can tell them all about the wonders of P″.